Looking for Alcohol Server Certification? Here’s How To Get Yours Today

 3. Legal Consequences of Non-Compliance

-Without a proper alcohol server license, servers face potential fines, job loss, or even penalties to the establishments they work for.
+Without a proper alcohol server certification, servers face potential fines, job loss, or even penalties to the establishments they work for.
 In some states, establishments are held responsible if a server is not certified.

 Solution: Take approved courses from reputable providers to ensure compliance.
 Staying updated on certification expiration dates and changes in state laws is also important to avoid penalties.